 The CSAR PhD Student Award of £1,000 is intended to recognise outstanding research with real world application and to assist students to pursue their research or careers.

 The award is open to students, in any discipline at the University of Cambridge, currently studying for their Ph.D. at the deadline for application.
 Selection of applicants will be at the discretion of the CSAR Student Award Committee.

-The applicant is initially required to submit a description of their research and its real world application, of no more than 100 words, online, by 23:59, 10, December 2017.
+The applicant was initially required to submit a description of their research and its real world application, of no more than 100 words, online, by 10 December 2017.

 Where research is being undertaken as part of a team, the applicant is required to include an estimate of their personal contribution to the project and include the contact information of a team leader, who can verify their involvement.